afisher1/gridlab-d/docs/docs/0.0 GridLAB-D™/style-guide.md

 ## Build on readthedocs

-To builds latest commit to be hosted publicly.
+To build latest commit to be hosted publicly.
 Push your latest commit before building.

   * Navigate to: `https://app.readthedocs.org/projects/gridlab-d/`